Auckland Radio began operation as a radio-telegraph station with the callsign NZK on 24 October 1912.

-The station was closed – but not dismantled – in 1915, as the new high power station at Awanaui, near North Cape, was providing superior performance.
+Auckland Radio closed – but was not dismantled – in 1915, as the new high power station at Awanaui, near North Cape, was providing superior performance.
 By the time Awanui closed in 1930, due to the cost of maintaining its isolated facilities and as a result of the shift from long wavelength spark transmission to short wave “cw” signals, Auckland Radio was back in operation.

 1923 saw the station relocated to a room on the first floor of the CPO, adjoining the Telegraph Office.

-In 1933, planning for an Auckland communications station with high- and medium-frequency services was begun, and possible sites for a station were investigated.
+In 1933, planning got underway for an Auckland communications station with high- and medium-frequency services to communicate with ships and aircraft.

 In 1938, just as planning for the radio station was getting under way, one of the celebrated survey flights across the Pacific came to a tragic end.
-The Pan-American Airways flying boat “Samoan Clipper” commanded by Captain Edwin C Musick was lost with all on board near Pago Pago.
+The Pan-American Airways flying boat “Samoan Clipper” commanded by Captain Edwin C Musick was lost with all aboard near Pago Pago.